 Butterflies find the Flutterby Feeder hard to resist when it’s stocked with nectar solution or fruit.

 Welcome pollinators with the Wooden Insect Hotel, mounted on a pole so that you can “plant” it in the garden.
-Install this wooden shelter right in the garden to welcome pollinating butterflies and solitary bees, as well as lacewings and ladybugs that help control insect pests.
+Install this wooden shelter right in the garden to welcome pollinating bees and butterflies, as well as lacewings and ladybugs that help control insect pests.

 Wet weather is no problem for Sloggers’ Waterproof Footwear.
 See all sorts of bright patterns in that will get you dancing in the rain.